LSSTDESC/gcr-catalogs/README.md

 ## Available Catalogs

-You can always run the following code to see all available catalogs:
+You can always run the following code to see the up-to-date list of all available catalogs:
 ```python
 import GCRCatalogs
 sorted(GCRCatalogs.get_available_catalogs(False))